keganv/slangular/README.md

 `composer start`

 #### Frontend JavaScript Server (Angular)
-After you've installed all the Composer vendor bundles and started the PHP server, change directory back to the root of the project and run the following commands.
+After you've installed all the Composer vendor bundles and started the PHP server, change directory back to the root of the project and run the following commands in a new window.

 `npm install`